aerospike-community/aerospike-time-series-client/README.md

 ### Reads

-Queries retrieving 1 million points per query (1 year of observations every 30 seconds) were able to run at the rate of two per second, with end to end latency of ~0.5 seconds for a sustained period using
+Queries retrieving __1 million points per query__ (1 year of observations every 30 seconds) were able to run at the rate of two per second, with __end to end latency of ~0.5 seconds__ for a sustained period using the benchmarking tool.

 ## Future Directions